kigster/sym/README.md

 #### Generating and Using Private Keys

-Once the gem is installed you will be able to run an executable `secrets`:
+Once the gem is installed you will be able to run an executable `secrets`.

     gem install secrets-cipher-base64
+    secrets -h   # display help
+    secrets -E   # show examples

 Now let's generate and copy the new private key to the clipboard.
 Clipboard copy is activated with the -c flag: